 We have a number of cultural centers on campus to support our campus community by providing programs, lectures, and events for students with a range of affiliations and interests including the LGBTQA Resource Center, Office of Global Services, Latinx Student Cultural Center, Asian American Center, and many more.

 Choose Your Format

-Our STEM-designated Master’s in Business Analytics program is a rigorous, experience-powered program that takes you from the foundational principles of analyzing data all the way to advanced topics like data mining and modeling.
-The full-time program is F-1 visa compliant and our online program is designed for professionals who want to student 100% virtually.
+Our STEM-designated Master's in Business Analytics program is a rigorous, experience-powered program that takes you from the foundational principles of analyzing data all the way to advanced topics like data mining and modeling.
+The full-time program is F-1 visa compliant and our online program is designed for professionals who want to study 100% virtually.

 Study on our Boston campus and learn to lead in a data-driven environment.

 Learn to master big data on your own schedule—from anywhere in the world.

 An undergraduate-level, full-semester course in Statistics is required for admission.

 Delivered by the Graduate Career Center, this course provides students with the tools to manage their careers and job searches.
 Topics include elevator pitch, resume preparation, career letter writing, types of interviews, and successful preparation and networking.
 The class also addresses unique considerations of the job search for students studying on a visa.
 The class also includes a variety of employer panels/speakers to introduce students to various companies, industries, and roles.
 The class is supplemented with networking opportunities organized by the Graduate Career Center.
 Must be in a full-time graduate business program to participate in the appropriate section of this class.

 BUSN 6200 | 0 credits